 Hormone changes from being neutered cause Sebastian to look more like a female than a male Red-fronted lemur.
 This happens in dimorphic species (where males and females look different).

-Sebastian's 2021 care expenses are 100% covered by his generous sponsors, Tracy and Paul Fenn.
+Sebastian's 2021 expenses are covered thanks to the generosity of his hero team, Friend Amanda Waddle and Defenders Tracy and Paul Fenn.
+Thank you!